 Yes, technically it’s a product and not an ingredient.
 But this is a tool that every 20-year-old needs to have in their arsenal.
 According to a study from the Queensland University of Technology, young people are at risk of suffering the worst skin damage they will receive during their lifetime.
 As such, it’s important to take preventive measures.

 That said, your sunscreen shouldn’t be infused with your moisturizer or any other product as this can dilute its effectiveness.
 Rather, invest in a separate product.
 Make sure that it’s a broad-spectrum with an SPF of at least 30, and free of any toxic ingredients such as avobenzone and homosalate.

 2. Alpha hydroxy acids

 Alpha hydroxy acids (AHAs), like glycolic acid and lactic acid, are derived from fruits and milk, and they are chemical exfoliants.
-They help to dissolve dead skin cells and encourage the skin renewal process.
+They help dissolve dead skin cells and encourage the skin renewal process.
 This then allows for a fresher and much smoother appearance.
 There’s also the diminishing of any emerging fine lines and wrinkles.

 Bad news – all that invincibility that you feel in your 20s, has officially lowered by the time you reach your 30s.
-This is because your levels of collagen and elastin, which helps to keep your skin smooth and supple, has lowered, as has your skin’s rate of cell turnover.
+This is because your levels of collagen and elastin, which helps to keep your skin smooth and supple, have lowered, as has your skin’s rate of cell turnover.
 Thankfully, there exists an ingredient that can help to address these issues.

 A vitamin A derivative, retinol is the skincare ingredient that your 30-year-old skin needs.